Get Like DK Metcalf – Explosive Workout for Speed and Power

 1. Single Leg Broad Jump: 4 Sets x 10 Yards

 Acceleration is one of DK Metcalf’s strengths.
 Just look at his 40 yard dash.
-The single leg broad jump directly correlates to your ability to accelerate, and it should be a staple in a DK Metcalf workout.
+The single leg broad jump directly correlates to your ability to accelerate, and it should be a staple in a DK Metcalf training program

 2. Depth to Staggered Broad Jump: 10 Sets x 1